What is a latch door handle?

 What size tubular latch do I need for my latch door handle?

 You can take a quick measurement to determine for sure what size latch you need.
-Do this by measuring the width of your door stile and halving the measurement you have taken.
-That will give you size of Tubular Latch Backset you need to get and position your handle in the center of the door stile.
+Do this by measuring the width of your door style and halving the measurement you have taken.
+That will give you the size of Tubular Latch Backset you need to get and position your handle in the centre of the door stile.

 What height should a tubular latch be positioned on a door?

 Many joiners are taught that one metre from the floor is the correct height to position a latch and door handle.
 Whilst this is correct for Lever Handles, it is not necessarily the case for Door Knobs.

 When using panelled doors, the Door Knob should always be positioned on the Mid Rail, (also called the Lock Rail) regardless of what height the Mid Rail is from the floor.